 Following is a list of foundations and corporations that accept the CGA as of Summer 2009.
-For the most up-to-date listing, visit www.gwpa.org, section, "Grantmaker Resources."
+For the most up-to-date listing, visit www.gwpa.org, under the Resources Tab, for Nonprofits and Community.

 Note: Many funders do not want to receive a complete proposal initially.
 Instead they may ask you to submit a letter of inquiry as the first step.
 (Suggested guidelines for writing a letter of inquiry are contained in the Addendum on page 10.)
 Be sure to research each funder's preference.